rocket-pool/RPIPs/RPIPs/rpip-on_chain_signaling.md

-- The protocol SHALL allow any node to propose a signaling vote by locking `proposal.bond` RPL. `proposeSignaling` SHALL create a pDAO governance proposal with the following parameters:
+- The protocol SHALL allow any node to propose a signaling vote. `proposeSignaling` SHALL create a pDAO governance proposal with the following parameters:
 	- `proposalMessage`: A string explaining what the proposal is about
 	- `blockNumber`: The block number the proposal is being made for
 	- `choices`: calldata encoding the available choices and vote format